mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 Now it would be time for you to go ask the most basic of all reporter questions: Why?

+One last thing: Sometimes a sort just isn't enough.
+Editors love ranks.
+They love a good top X list.
+Spreadsheets will calculate ranks for you easily.
+And it's the same regardless of platform.
+It looks like this:

+`=RANK(TheCellYouWantToRank,TheFirstCellInTheRange:TheLastCellInTheRange)` where TheCellYouWantToRank is, well,  probably the row you're on.
+TheFirstCellInTheRange and TheLastCellInTheRange are what they say they are, the first and last cells in the column you want to rank against.
+So what the RANK function says is "Take this cell and rank it against all the values in this range."
+When you copy it down, it'll just do the next one, and the next, and the next.
+When you have 14 records, this isn't interesting.
+When you have thousands, and you're interested in some in the middle instead of the top and bottom, ranks are extremely interesting.

 ##Median##

 #####The basics#####

+The median is the value in the middle -- it's where half the values are higher, and half are lower.
+Averages are sensitive to extremes, as we've discussed.
+So things like salaries, home values and numbers that don't have some kind of constraint are vulnerable to the average's sensitivity to extremes.
+Medians, however, are not.

 #####How to calculate a median#####

+Unfortunately, there's not an easy way to calculate a median using basic math.
+You really just have to sort them into order and look for the point where half are above and half are below.
+If you have tens of thousands of records, this is a giant waste of time.

 #####How to calculate a median in a spreadsheet#####

+Fortunately, spreadsheets make medians easy.
+And again, it's the same regardless of your choice of platform.

+`=MEDIAN(FirstCellInTheRange:LastCellInTheRange)`

+So, with our college cost spreadsheet still open, let's compare the Average to the Median.
+Column C is the In State Cost and Column D is the Out of State Cost.
+Immediately underneath the last record, in row 16 and in column C, let's calculate the Average In State Cost.
+It's `=AVERAGE(C2:C15)` and you get $27652.86.
+Under that, in Row 17 Column C, let's calculate the Median In State Cost.
+To do that, it's `=MEDIAN(C2:C15)` and you get $24473.50.
+See that?
+The median is about $3,000 cheaper than the average.
+You can do the same with Out of State costs, but the difference is much less significant.

 #####How to turn a median into a story#####

+In 2004, at the dawn of what would become a disasterous real-estate bubble, I was working at a newspaper in Florida, which was one of the key states in the whole mess.
+But at the time, people were just astonished at how fast homes were selling and for how much.
+So I set out to quantify it.
+And what we found was that neighborhood after neighborhood, street by street, the entire area was being transformed by skyrocketing home prices.
+The entire story was built on medians.
+I used geographic information systems -- maps -- to calculate the median sale prices of a home in a neighborhood in a given year and then I calculated the same median home price in the current year, and did a percent change calculation.
+[The project is still online](http://www.sptimes.com/2004/webspecials04/homeprices/).

 ##Percentages of a whole##

 #####The basics#####

+Percentages of a whole are a very basic measure of just how much of the whole a thing represents.
+It's a very simple measure, but one often confused by the less numerate.
+The trick is to just remember that it's simple.
+The basic formula is this: `The thing you are interested in that's part of a larger whole / the larger whole` or more compact `Thing/Everything`

 #####How to calculate a percentage#####

+Let's look at crime.
+Murder in the United States gets a huge amount of the attention in the Media (writ large: How many cop/crime scene shows are there?).
+So how much of the whole does murder represent?
+The only real way to look at crime on a national level is to use the FBI's Uniform Crime Reports.
+It isn't perfect -- and the flaws are beyond the scope of this document -- but it's the only national dataset of crime by jurisdiction that we have.
+It measures 8 categories of crimes: Murder, Rape, Robbery, Aggravated Assault, Larceny, Burglary, Motor Vehicle Theft and Arson.

+In this UCR dataset I've provided, there is every local jurisdiction reporting to the FBI, their population in 2014, the total number of violent crimes and the total number of murders reported.

+Let's look at New York City.
+In 2014, New York City reported 333 murders and 50,544 violent crimes.
+To get what percentage of violent crimes murder represents in New York City you take 333 and divide it by 50,544.
+You'll get a really small number: .00659 or so.
+That's a decimal.
+To make it a percentage, we have to multiply it by 100 or just move the decimal point two places to the rigth.
+You still get a really small number: .6 percent.
+That's right.
+Murder in New York, home of half the cop shows on television, represents less than 1 percent of all violent crimes.

 #####How to calculate a percentage in a spreadsheet#####

+But does anywhere stand out?
+Lets's calculate it in a spreadsheet and find out.
+In the dataset, there's 9,347 jurisdictions.
+To make things easier, I've removed everywhere that didn't report any murders.
+I'm delighted to report that cuts the number of places that reported murders to 1,777 (or, if you're curious, that's 19 percent of all police jurisdictions in the US reported 1 or more murders).

+Open the file -- [you can download it here](https://www.dropbox.com/s/vvyplhzkd5ykbga/murders.csv?dl=0) -- and in Column F, Row 1, let's add a new header called Percentage.

+Then, in Column F Row 2, let's calculate our percentage.
+So we want to take the subset (murders in this case) and divide it by the total (violent crimes).
+So our formula will look like this: `=E2/D2`

+Really, that's it.
+Copy the formula down by double clicking on the notch on the bottom left of the cell.
+Now sort it largest to smallest (descending order).
+What do you get?

 #####How to turn a percentage into a story#####

+Percents of a whole end up in stories all over the place.
+In the case of our murder data here, I'd want to know about all those small towns that reported only one violent crime, and it was a murder.
+So there was no other violent crime in the town for a whole year?
+Not one person got in a bar fight?
+No one hit a family member?
+Nothing?
+Really?
+That doens't pass the smell test.

 ##Percent change##